 - The textile manufacturing operations owned by Pharr Yarns was sold in December 2019 to Coats Group, PLC, a British multi-national company and the world's largest manufacturer/distributor of sewing thread, and Mannington Mills, Inc., leading US manufacturing/distributor of residential and commercial carpets and flooring.
-As a condition of the sale, both companies were required to continue manufacturing operations in Pharr owned facilities located in McAdenville for a minimum of 10 years, securing employment of existing employees and tax base for the Town. - Corporate headquarters for Pharr will remain in Historic Downtown McAdenville where it manages its two other companies: Belmont Land & Investment Company, developer of residential and commercial real estate and hotels, and Strand Hospitality Services, which manages a portfolio of hotel properties throughout the southeast. - Phase II of the South Fork Sewer Project was completed in November 2019.
-The joint project between the Town of McAdenville, the City of Gastonia, and Pharr Yarns has successfully decommissioned two outdated wastewater treatment plants and installed a new force main and pump station lowering the Town's contract operation costs by approximately \$15,000 annually. - Construction has been completed on the McAdenville Park project creating a 1⁄2 mile of paved trails along the scenic South Fork River and adjoining wetlands along with other amenities, including fitness stations, picnic tables, benches and public parking.
-This project was funded through a public / private partnership with Pharr Industries along with \$350,000 in State grant monies. - Renovation of the vacant industrial property located in the historic downtown district are being done by Belmont Land & Investment Company.
+As a condition of the sale, both companies were required to continue manufacturing operations in Pharr owned facilities located in McAdenville for a minimum of 10 years, securing employment of existing employees and tax base for the Town. - Corporate headquarters for Pharr will remain in Historic Downtown McAdenville where it manages its two other companies: Belmont Land & Investment Company, developer of residential and commercial real estate and hotels, and Strand Hospitality Services, which manages a portfolio of hotel properties throughout the southeast. - The McAdenville Greenway Park was expanded in 2021 include a canoe/kayak launch facility.
+The Town has partnered with a local nonprofit organization, the Catawba Riverkeeper Foundation, to offer water craft rentals and weekend guided tours along the South Fork river.
+Due to the popularity of the riverfront trail and launch, site plans for expansion of the parking and picnic areas are underway with construction planned in the Spring of 2022. - The Town worked with the City of Gastonia and WithersRavenel on an AIA study to create a formal Asset Management Plan which was adopted in the fall of 2020.
+The purpose of the plan is to document, map, and assess the condition of the various assets in the Town's water and sewer system, as well as to prioritize, schedule and budget needed improvements.
+Completion of the AIA study will be an important component of future grant applications as infrastructure funding opportunities become available. - Merger/Regionalization Feasibility Study Grants were awarded to the Town for the water distribution system and sewer collection system in the amount of \$50,000 each in March of 2021.
+This study will be a critical step in the desired future system merger with Two Rivers Utilities. - Renovation of the vacant industrial property located in the historic downtown district are being done by Belmont Land & Investment Company.
 The 25,000 square foot facility is being repurposed as mixed-use office and retail space doubling the available properties along Main Street in McAdenville.